 Every bite is a burst of fresh, plump raspberries.
 These bakery-style treats are a wholesome option for an easy snack or a quick gluten-free breakfast idea.

-With vibrant flavors of summer berries, these muffins bring a taste of sunshine to any day, whether you enjoy them in the morning with your coffee or as an afternoon pick-me-up.
+With vibrant flavors of summer berries, these muffins bring a taste of sunshine to any day, whether you enjoy them in the morning with your coffee or as an afternoon pick-me-up, just like this blackberry banana loaf.

 It only takes 30 minutes to make these gluten free breakfast muffins with a few basic ingredients and plant-based yogurt.
 They're naturally sweet, dairy-free, gluten-free and made without xanthan gum.
 They also freeze wonderfully, making them perfect for breakfast, meal prep and snacks.